nav-dev-2000/docsbot-dev-testing/src/pages/docs/source-api.md

 ### Response

-Response is a JSON array of team objects:
+Response is a JSON array of source objects:

 ```json
 [